flamehamster/joi-plus/README.md

 	* a required string
 	* at least 2 characters long but no more than 20
 	* must contain only numeric characters

+* `salary`
+	* a required string
+	* must be a valid decimal number with up to 11 digits with 2 decimal places

 #### Sanitize
 Using Joi.string().sanitize() with sanitization libraries such as [sanitize-html](https://www.npmjs.com/package/sanitize-html)